Skip to main content

 eblondia@leelanau.org

-Joe Blondia, M.Ed. - Science and History
+Joe Blondia, M.Ed. - Math/Science Department Chair; Environmental and Life Sciences

-Joe Blondia, M.Ed. - Science and History
+Joe Blondia, M.Ed. - Math/Science Department Chair; Environmental and Life Sciences

-Joe Blondia, M.Ed. - Science and History
+Joe Blondia, M.Ed. - Math/Science Department Chair; Environmental and Life Sciences

 jblondia@leelanau.org

-Elara Coleman, B.F.A. - Visual Arts
+Elara Coleman, B.F.A. - Arts Department Chair; Visual Arts

-Elara Coleman, B.F.A. - Visual Arts
+Elara Coleman, B.F.A. - Arts Department Chair; Visual Arts

-Elara Coleman, B.F.A. - Visual Arts
+Elara Coleman, B.F.A. - Arts Department Chair; Visual Arts

 ecoleman@leelanau.org